inet-framework/inet/doc/src/users-guide/ch-ipv6.rst

 The :ned:`Ipv6NeighbourDiscovery` module implements all tasks associated with neighbor discovery and stateless address autoconfiguration.
-The data structures themselves (destination cache, neighbor cache, prefix list) are kept in :ned:`Ipv6RoutingTable`.
-The rest of ICMPv6’s functionality, such as error messages, echo request/reply, etc.) is implemented in :ned:`Icmpv6`.
+The data structures themselves (destination cache, neighbor cache, prefix list) are kept in the :ned:`Ipv6RoutingTable`.
+The rest of ICMPv6’s functionality, such as error messages, echo request/reply, etc., is implemented in :ned:`Icmpv6`.

 Mobile IPv6 support has been contributed to INET by the xMIPv6 project.
-The main module is :ned:`xMIPv6`, which implements Fast MIPv6, Hierarchical MIPv6 and Fast Hierarchical MIPv6 (thus, :math:`x \in {F, H, FH}`).
+The main module is :ned:`xMIPv6`, which implements Fast MIPv6, Hierarchical MIPv6, and Fast Hierarchical MIPv6 (thus, :math:`x \in \{F, H, FH\}`).
 The binding cache and related data structures are kept in the :ned:`BindingCache` module.